What To Know About Staying At An All-Inclusive Resort Part 7: How To Pack For a 10-Day Trip With a Carry On….

 Personal Bag

 • Money.
-If I’m going to Mexico for a week I like to take at minimum the equivalent of $300 USD in pesos for one person traveling–if I’m going to be doing a lot of excursions or staying at an upscale resort I take more, and let’s not forget that if you need to see a Dr. onsite at a resort if you’re not feeling well it will cost you at least $150 up front for the Dr. visit–Dr.’s who visit you at resorts or have an office onsite at resorts will expect to be paid upfront and this bill is NOT charged to your resort tab.
+If I’m going to Mexico for a week I like to take at minimum the equivalent of $300 USD in pesos for one person traveling–if I’m going to be doing a lot of excursions or staying at an upscale resort I take more, and let’s not forget that if you need to see a Dr. at a resort if you’re not feeling well it will cost you at least $150+ up front for the Dr. visit–Dr.’s who visit you at resorts or have an office at the resort where you are staying will expect to be paid upfront and this bill is NOT charged to your resort tab.
 While tipping is not necessary at an all-inclusive resort, at some five star resorts it is expected by staff.
 Depending on who you tip you can get outstanding service for doing so.

 • Technical Equipment.
 Since my blog requires a certain amount of technical equipment to be brought along in order to take photos and videos, I try and fit as much of that into my personal bag/backpack as possible.
-Don’t forget your phone and charging cords!.
+Don’t forget your charging cords!!

 • Medication.
 Bring only the amount of prescription medication you think you will need for the time spent away (bring it in the original prescription bottle by the way), and don’t forget to bring Imodium for the long haul, you may need it.